 He is the writer and director of The Last 40 Miles, an award-winning animated short film about the death penalty.

-He hosted Dead Man Talking, a crime podcast for Audioboom, available on Apple Podcasts, Spotify, Stitcher, etc.
+He hosted Dead Man Talking, a crime podcast for Audioboom, available on Apple Podcasts, Spotify, Stitcher, etc. which won silver at the 2019 British Podcast Awards.

 A dual British-U.S. citizen, Alex divides his time between Texas and London.